 The Grade II listed house was built in 1890 and offers peaceful, welcoming accommodation which we make available for individuals and small groups for times of rest, renewal and inspiration.

-With the peaceful ambience and wholesome vegan/vegetarian food, New Place can offer a perfect setting for aiding recovery of health and an opportunity to give yourself space and to nourish your spirit.
+With the peaceful ambience and wholesome vegan/vegetarian food, New Place can offer an opportunity to give yourself space and to nourish your spirit.

 The house lends itself to hosting individual or group retreats.